HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking for hidden files and directories ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Found the following hidden files and directories:
-      .travis.yml
-    These were most likely included in error.
-See section ‘Package
+    Package required but not available: ‘phyloseq’

+    Packages suggested but not available for checking: 'optparse', 'ggpubr'

-    structure’ in the ‘Writing R Extensions’ manual.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 23.8Mb
-      sub-directories of 1Mb or more:
-        doc      18.4Mb
-        extdata   2.1Mb
-        help      1.9Mb
-    ```

-*   checking Rd cross-references ...
-NOTE
-    ```
-    Package unavailable to check Rd xrefs: ‘randomForest’
-    ```

-*   checking data for non-ASCII characters ...
-NOTE
-    ```
-      Note: found 10 marked UTF-8 strings
+    manual.
     ```

 # SICtools